zgreen/zgreen.github.io/_posts/2014-06-21-picking-one-or-more-random-posts-using-WP-REST-API.md

 {% endhighlight %}
 One problem with this approach: if you only have a very small number of posts—two or three—the `while` loop could run for a long time before it succeeds in finding a `randomPost2` that doesn't equal `randomPost1`.
 And, if you have only one post, that while loop will run forever.

-A smarter approach would is to use a shuffle function, [like this](http://bost.ocks.org/mike/shuffle/).
+A smarter approach is to use a shuffle function, [like this](http://bost.ocks.org/mike/shuffle/).

 It's also worth noting that, by default, Wordpress sets a number of posts per page, and this goes for the JSON, too.
 To return all your posts, set this in your functions.php, plugin.php, etc.:
 {% highlight php %}